Beastie Boys considering Coachella performance

 Last winter, Mark and his friends Shawn Lee and Tommy Guerrero spent two weeks jamming and recording in Mark's L.A. studio.
 The results of their sessions can be heard on their self-titled release Lord Newborn & The Magic Skulls.

-One song from Lord Newborn & The Magic Skulls, titled "Astro Blue," may be downloaded at LARecord.com [DEAD LINK] (courtesy of the artists' label, Ubiquity Records).
-Additional songs from the album may be heard at Lord Newborn & The Magic Skulls' Myspace page.
+One song from Lord Newborn & The Magic Skulls, titled "Astro Blue," may be downloaded at LARecord.com [DEFUNCT SITE] (courtesy of the artists' label, Ubiquity Records).
+Additional songs from the album may be heard at Lord Newborn & The Magic Skulls's Myspace page.

 The album, which is out today, is available to purchase at Amazon, iTunes, and other fine music merchants.